FAQ: Potential Unionization of Faculty

 A: Certification of a faculty union could undermine or at least impair the authority of department heads and deans to reward outstanding faculty performance, by requiring permission of a union before awarding meritorious pay adjustments.
 The union might also block pay adjustments for professional development, course releases, stipends, etc.

 A: Yes.
 The University administration has a duty to deal exclusively with a union concerning decisions pertaining to pay, hours, and working conditions.
-In other words, administrators would no longer be able to have direct interactions with individual faculty on these subjects, unless a union representative is present and participates in those interactions.
+In other words, academic administrators would no longer be able to have direct interactions with individual faculty on these subjects.
+Under collective bargaining, negotiations on these subjects take place between the Union representative and members of the University’s Labor Relations Staff from the Office of Human Resources.

 A: Under Illinois law, faculty who are in a bargaining unit at a public university have the right to strike.
 Strikes, whereby employees withhold services (and lose pay), are a union’s ultimate method of exerting pressure on management to accept its demands.